Group Health Facts and Numbers

 Awards and accolades are one way we've received recognition for delivering high-quality, patient-centered care that's built on evidence-based clinical standards.

-Our docs are "tops:" More than 121 Group Health providers have again been honored with "top doc" ratings in regional magazine listings for 2015 including Seattle, Seattle Metropolitan, and Spokane-Coeur D'Alene Living, and the "Renton Report's" Best of Renton 2015.
+Our docs are "tops:" Group Health providers have again been honored with "top doc" ratings in regional magazine listings for 2015 including Seattle, Seattle Metropolitan, and Spokane-Coeur D'Alene Living, and the "Renton Report's" Best of Renton 2015.
 This makes more than 700 mentions since 2008.

 Giving back to the community is part of our social mission.
 We do this through education of health professionals, research, wellness programs, and providing care and coverage for low income populations.